iconodo/mousetrails/README.md

 ## III.- `The wishlist...`

-   * `... coding/pseudocoding a spasms dictionary -- ` xxxxxxx
+   * `... coding/pseudocoding a spasms dictionary -- ` Dasher includes text files in many many languages that train the software each time you change from one language to another one; thus, changing the actual dictionary used in the prediction of words/phrases; and, incrementally, builds a user's repetition of phrases based dictionary.

-   * `... coding it into Dasher's sources -- ` xxxxxxx
+   * `... coding it into Dasher's sources training engines -- ` Being able to include in the Dasher engines a similar dictionary of "mouse forbidden movements" and getting around them would be the jewel of this up to this day far crown.